Dhruv-Garg79/memex/README.md

 - widgets folder : contains common widgets.
 - app_theme : contains theming and styles of the app.
 - main.dart : This starts the app.
 It is like index.js.
+- The website is responsive on different screen sizes.

 ### Backend
 - MemeService : This service handles all the database operations and business logic of the app